CambourneCrescent/CambourneCrescent.github.io/content/docs/policies/parents.md

 - The school operates on Sundays from **10:00 AM to 2:00 PM** during term time.
 - During **Ramadan**, the school runs on a reduced timetable, typically until **1:00 PM**.

+## Break Times
+Children are given a 5 to 10-minute break after every hour.
+Please note that it is not possible to take children outside to the school grounds during breaks, as we do not have access to the grounds.

 ## 🎯 Punctuality and Attendance Expectations

 - Punctuality is a key value.
 Students arriving more than **10 minutes late** will receive a warning.